Phio Pharmaceuticals: Background

 Phio Pharmaceuticals stock is traded on Nasdaq as PHIO.
-The firm is headquartered in Marlborough, Ma. in Middlesex County.
+The firm is headquartered in King of Prussia, Pa. in Montgomery County.
 The firm's Chairman is Robert Bitterman, previously an executive at Cutanea.
 In September 2022 Bitterman was appointed Executive Chair and assumed the duties of Principal Executive Officer.

 Products

 Phio's technology platform (INTASYL) allows the development of 'self-delivering’ RNAi compounds, or 'sd-rxRNA' for short, in which drug-like properties were built into the RNAi compound itself, rather than relying on liposomal delivery to improve circulation time and cellular uptake.
 This platform was developed through systematic medicinal chemistry screening and they have shown the utility of their platform in three papers.

 The INTASYL compounds are constructed using a single-stranded phosphorothioate region, a short duplex region, and a variety of nuclease-stabilizing and lipophilic chemical modifications.
 The result is spontaneous uptake in multiple cell types in vitro and in vivo.